tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/Supplemental/StudentGuide.md

 # Take a 500 share position where the dual moving average crossover is 1 (SMA50 is greater than SMA100)
 signals_df['Position'] = share_size * signals_df['Signal']
 ```
-This inserts a column as seen below: **Lori to update this picture to show column headers**
+This inserts a column as seen below:

 <img src=Images/active-positions.png>
 </details>
 <details>